matkat99/backcountrybasics/posts/climbing/rappelling-basics.md

 image: /img/rappellingbasics.jpg
 ---

 Standing on the edge of a hundred-foot cliff with the intent of walking off backward might not be someone’s first thought of a good time, but for me, this thought excites me!
 Rappelling, or descending a rope off of an edge, is often one of the most terrifying things for someone to do.
-I’ve taken people down intense class three and four rapids and they seem fine, but once they get to the edge of a cliff many of them start to tremble and rethink their life choices.
+I’ve taken people rafting down intense class three and four rapids and they seem fine, but once they get to the edge of a cliff many of them start to tremble and rethink their life choices.
 Something in us seems to have an instinctual aversion to falling from great heights, which is probably a good thing.

 All this being said, I love rappelling!
 Jumping down a cliff face at great speeds is exhilarating, though definitely something that you should only do after you are comfortable with rappelling slowly first.
 Rappelling shares a lot of the same equipment as climbing, though there are a few notable differences.
 You obviously need a helmet, harness, and rope to make it down.
 The rope used here is different than a traditional climbing rope because you will want a static rope (one that doesn’t stretch) when rappelling.
 The other piece of gear that you will need is a rappelling device.
 There are many different types, but the two most common are a figure eight and an ATC.
 Each of these creates friction on the rope so you can control the speed of your descent.
 When rappelling quickly I use gloves to avoid rope burn, but when going at a slower, more controlled pace, gloves aren’t necessary.